kiranmai1111/GENAIMLcarRental/README.md

 You added metrics instrumentation to your Java-based microservices using Micrometer and OpenTelemetry SDK.

 Added Dependencies (Spring Boot Example)
-You included Micrometer and OpenTelemetry dependencies in r pom.xml:
+You included Micrometer and OpenTelemetry dependencies in  pom.xml

+created a  OpenTelemetry Collector Configuration at